Wangnov/claude-code-statusline-pro/README.md

 enabled = true
 ```

-Run `npx claude-code-statusline-pro@latest config init -w` to generate the main config and copy all widget templates in one step.
+Run `npx ccstatus@latest config init -w` to generate the main config and copy all widget templates in one step.

 ### 🎨 Three Theme System